-Shock” Isn’t a Psychological Condition
+“Shock” Isn’t a Psychological Condition

 The more medical name for shock is hypoperfusion: her blood pressure was too low (hypo) to get sufficient oxygenated blood to her brain and other vital organs (perfusion), so no wonder she couldn’t think clearly.
-(And her body had shunted her blood supply away from her periphery to try to get more to her brain, which is why I couldn’t feel a pulse in her wrist.)
+Meanwhile, her body had shunted her blood supply away from her periphery to try to get more to her brain, which is why I couldn’t feel a pulse in her wrist.

 I told her husband she needed to go to the hospital.
 “You really think so?” he asked, clearly unsure.
 Yes: right now.

 One of the causes of shock is an infection that’s out of control, and causing systemic breakdown leading to “multiple organ failure” — and she was well on her way.

 Getting to the Diagnosis